Lampard is no Klopp: Chelsea manager doesn't have the CV to save himself from the sack | Goal.com

 Worse still, some of these big sides have toyed with Chelsea, with Leicester just the latest team to cruise to victory over Lampard's troops.

 The stats don't make for good reading either.
-Chelsea have their lowest points total after 19 games since Abramovich took over the club – aside from the season where they finished tenth.
+Chelsea have their lowest points total after 19 games since Abramovich took over the club – aside from the season when they finished 10th.

 Lampard also has the worst away defensive league record of any Chelsea manager since the Premier League began in 1992.